-- § 4.
-An agreement for the performance of work or the provision of supplies shall be made by acceptance in writing of the bid submitted or by a special document.
-Reference must be made to the documents upon which the contract is based. - Subs.
+§ 4.
+An agreement for the performance of a turnkey contract shall be made by acceptance in writing of the bid submitted or by a special document.
+Reference must be made to the documents upon which the contract is based.

+Subs.
 2. Any stamp duty must be paid by the employer.